overblog/GraphQLBundle/README.md

 In no debug mode all errors will be logged and replace by a generic error message.
 Only query parsed error will not be replace.
-If you what to send explicit error messages to your users you can use exceptions:
+If you want to send explicit error or warnings messages to your users you can use exceptions:

 1- **Overblog\\GraphQLBundle\\Error\\UserError** to send unique error